Installing USB Redirector for Linux

 USB Redirector for Linux works on the following Linux distributions:

-- kernel source code or kernel headers are required for installation
+• availability of kernel source code or kernel headers package (required for installation)

 Supported architectures: